 But of course "Boyfriend Killer" is not just about the suspicious activity of the various characters, and trust me so many characters in this end up acting suspiciously, but we have the unravelling mystery.
 And we have two sides to this as whilst we have the typical mom turning amateur detective with Sandra gaining access to her son's computer and social media we also get Krystal's messed up life and get to see that she is more than a little psycho herself, don't let her loose near a pond with valuable fish in it.
 And whilst there is a certain amount of familiarity to "Boyfriend Killer" with certain things inevitably happening, as I said we have a mom turned sleuth, there is enough stuff going on with the various characters that it keeps you watching.

 What also keeps you watching are the performances with Barbie Castro doing a solid job of an inquisitive mother whilst Kate Mansi does another nice job of delivering deranged.
 But then there is Patrick Muldoon and Yancy Butler who give a nice layer of drama to their performances which make their characters interesting especially in the scenes between Muldoon and Castro.

-What this all boils down to is that "Boyfriend Castro" is surprisingly entertaining although at the same time it is pretty over the top as well with the script featuring the usual mix of cliches, inconsistencies and coincidences.
+What this all boils down to is that "Boyfriend Killer" is surprisingly entertaining although at the same time it is pretty over the top as well with the script featuring the usual mix of cliches, inconsistencies and coincidences.